Creeeeger/Tensorflow_ObjD/README.md

 - (Later) Tensorflow development dependant -- hardware acceleration usage (npu) & detect images with checkpoints made

 - Based on tensorflow 2.x for unix systems (Tested on macOS 14 M1 Pro)

+- Everything is commented for easier usage and better understanding